 It is generally best to avoid medicines when you are pregnant (including herbal remedies, as the contents are often uncertain).
 However, some medicines have been used for a number of years to treat feelings of sickness (nausea) and vomiting in pregnancy and are thought to be safe.
 For example, many women have used promethazine, cyclizine or prochlorperazine and there is no evidence that they harm a developing baby.
 If these are not helpful, others which are sometimes used are metoclopramide and ondansetron.

 Always see a doctor before taking an anti-sickness medicine when you are pregnant.
 It is best to use medication for the shortest time possible.
 However, for some women, medication may be needed for several weeks before symptoms settle.

 What if these treatments do not work very well?

 Hospital care is needed to give fluids by a drip in a small number of women.
-Hospital care may be needed if you do not respond to medication, become ill, lose weight or become lacking in fluid in the body (dehydrated).
+Hospital care may be needed if you do not respond to medication or can't keep it down.
+You may need to be admitted to hospital if you become ill, lose weight or become lacking in fluid in the body (dehydrated).

 Other causes of vomiting

 Remember, not all vomiting may be due to the pregnancy.
 You can still get other illnesses such as a urinary tract infection.
 You should see a doctor urgently if you develop any symptoms that you are worried about, particularly any of the following symptoms:

 - Very dark urine or not passing any urine for more than eight hours.

 - Pain on passing urine.